Skip to content

 STOP ; implicit terminator for void fn

 Note: ADD wraps modulo 2**256.
 Calling inc() after the counter hits 2**256 - 1 rolls over to 0 with no error.
-Use safe_add if you'd prefer to revert.
+Use safe_add to revert on overflow instead.

 Calldata for each selector